pandey-ankit/Verrazzano_Helidon/helidon-verrazzano/develop-application/develop-application.md

 ## Task 4: Modify the Application

-1. Open your favorite IDE and navigate to the **microprofile-config.properties** file.
+1. Open your favourite IDE and navigate to the **microprofile-config.properties** file.

     ![Configuration File](images/config.jpg)